 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?

-One problem people seem to have is knowing how many training contracts to apply to.
+One question people tend to ask themselves is “how many training contracts should I apply for?”
 I know lots of people who somehow applied for 11 firms within one cycle and that was the key to their success at one of those firms.

 But the truth is, the more firms you try and squeeze in, the lower the quality of your training contract applications will tend to be.